PieterBoots/triangulate/README.md

 # triangulate
 triangulate

-I used this prject to create the low-poly image on codepen.
+I used this project to create the low-poly image on codepen.

 https://pasteboard.co/ICAfYbd.bmp